 Do not change the SKU of a product that you have submitted to the Shopify Fulfillment Network.

 A barcode is a machine-readable pattern used internationally to store and locate product information.
-Barcodes are made of numbers, and can vary in length depending on the type of the product.
-Your barcodes must be a Global Trade Item Number (GTIN), such as a UPC, EAN, or ISBN number.
+Barcodes contain a series of numbers that can vary in length depending on the type of the product.
+For the Shopify Fulfillment Network to fulfill your orders, the barcodes on your products must be 8-24 digits long.

-If your products don’t have a GTIN, then you can get one through one of the following options:
+If your products don’t have barcodes, then you can get a barcode through one of the following options:

-You need to enter each product's GTIN in your Shopify admin.
-Add a GTIN to a product using one of the following methods:
+You need to enter each product's barcode in your Shopify admin.
+Add a barcode to a product using one of the following methods:

 Having correct barcodes is very important for when you ship your products to the Shopify Fulfillment Network.
 Make sure that the barcode in your admin matches the physical barcode attached to the product.
 To print barcodes through your Shopify admin, refer to Barcode printers.